 A, aged 19, works as a porter for the Sparkling Waters Hotel Group in Port Elizabeth.
-A is required to assist hotel guests by collecting their luggage on arrival and carrying it to their designated hotel room.
-A is also required to collect their luggage and transfer it to their vehicle upon departure from the hotel.
+A is required to assist hotel guests by collecting the guest's luggage on arrival and carrying it to the designated hotel room.
+A is also required to collect the guest's luggage and transfer it to the guest's vehicle upon departure from the hotel.
 For the 2013 year of assessment A received a gross salary of R42 000.
 In addition, A received tips amounting to R15 010 from guests for services rendered.